spotfiresoftware/tibco-streaming-samples/web/adminwebservice/src/site/markdown/index.md

 ## Start the EventFlow fragment sample

-In this sample, we have a very simple sbapp, after Use the **Run As -> EventFlow Fragment** menu option to run in TIBCO StreamBase Studio&trade;, the **Administration web service** is automatically deployed on embedded web server.
+In this sample, since the aim is demostrating how to use administration web servicewe, we have a blank sbapp, which is not related with our demo.
+After Use the **Run As -> EventFlow Fragment** menu option to run in TIBCO StreamBase Studio&trade;, the **Administration web service** is automatically deployed on the node web server.
+As we mentioned before, administration web service is integrated with the authentication services provide by the node service, a authentication realm is defined in [secure.conf](../../test/resources/secure.conf) which has a valid username:password pair as **admin:admin**
 ![RunFromStudio](images/studio.gif)

 <a name="building-this-sample-from-tibco-streambase-studio-trade-and-running-the-unit-test-cases"></a>